 The International Student Academic Success Program offers faculty and staff services and resources to support their work with international students.

-The Director of International Student Academic Success, Roberto Arruda, is available to meet with faculty members individually or in groups to develop strategies to support international students’ learning based on the specific needs of each student or class.
+Individual or group consultations with Roberto Arruda, Director of International Student Academic Success, to develop strategies to support international students’ learning based on the specific needs of each student or class are available upon request.

 Explore relevant topics related to international student academic success.
 Most articles and books are available for the CU Boulder community through CU University Libraries or are open access resources.